-A payment bond is required on many construction projects.
-In the construction industry, the payment bond is usually issued along with the performance bond.
+A payment bond is required on many construction projects, both private and federal.
+In the construction industry, the payment bond is usually issued along with a performance bond.
 The payment bond forms a three-way contract between the Owner, the contractor and the surety, to make sure that all sub-contractors, laborers, and material suppliers will be paid leaving the project lien free.
-A Payment Only Bond is rarely requested.
+A ‘payment only’ bond is rarely requested.

 Payment Bond Terms